Frequently Asked Questions

-There isn't someone sleeping with the dogs at night, but there is an onsite apartment on the top level of the building where one of our team members lives.
+Yes, There is staff member someone sleeping with the dogs at night.
 They are there to evacuate the building in an emergency and come down and do nightly checkups on the dogs.

 What do I need to bring for the trial?

 For your pet's trial all you need is our application paper work filled out and your pet's vaccine records.
 You may bring a lunch if your pet is under 6 months of age.
 Otherwise most adult dogs will eat in the morning at home and the evening after you pick them up .
 See requirements page for more information.